Boonshoft Museum of Discovery: Permanent museum exhibits

-Education
+Activities

+Scientific Research

+As a scientific organization, staff and researchers connected to the museum's anthropology, paleontology, biology, astronomy, and zoology departments have contributed to scientific research in their prospective fields.
+Articles referencing their research or documenting the specimens held within the collection of the museum are cited in several publications.

+Educational Outreach

+In the 1970s, the museum published handbooks on various scientific topics, including environmental preservation which were geared towards both amateurs and professionals interested in learning more about the subject matter.

+In addition to the Apollo Observatory, which is available to the public for viewing, the museum maintains the Junior Observing and Training Station, which was built in 1971 to provide opportunity for young people to volunteer.

 The Boonshoft Museum of Discovery is a popular spot for school field trips.
 In addition to school field trips, the museum has a program called Exhibits-To-Go which are a set of exhibits that can be taken directly to school classrooms in the Dayton area.

 Each day the staff presents special programs such as hands-on science experiments, otter feedings, Planetarium shows, story times, and bird watching (at the Mead Tree House), Science on a Sphere live presentations, and visits with live animals.

 Events

 The museum hosts many special events each year, such as Red White & Boonshoft, GeekFest, and Eureka!.
 The Education Department also holds large-scale activities in support of Biology, Nanotechnology and Chemistry, and the Astronomy Department holds Astronomy Day and special Friday night star gazing events.

 The future

 In 2010, NASA awarded more than $800,000 to the Boonshoft Museum of Discovery for the creation of an Exoplanet Exploration exhibit.

 Along with the museum's permanent exhibits, there are also traveling exhibits that are commonly presented at the museum.

 In the wake of the 2016 closure of the satellite museum at the Upper Valley Mall, the Dayton Society of Natural History had considered relocating the Boonshoft Museum of Discovery Springfield into a building on South Fountain Avenue in downtown Springfield.
 The society estimated it would have needed to raise $2 million for building renovations and $2 million for an endowment to operate the satellite.
 Renovations were to begin in early 2017, with reopening expected in late 2017 or early 2018.
 In July 2016 the society decided against this location because of the cost and the short timeframe for fundraising.
 The society and Springfield leaders reported that they were still working together to find another location.

 In 2017 some renovations and exhibits were moved and changed.
 Notably the courthouse and grocery store were removed, the pizza kitchen was moved where the court house was, a shape shop was opened and the Vet Hospital was moved to the old grocery store and expanded.
-In late 2018 and early 2019 renovations on the lobby, restrooms and education labs will begin.
+In late 2018 and early 2019 renovations on the lobby, restrooms and education labs began.